Lgtudf/Lgtudf/README.md

 - ⚡ Fun fact: Octopuses have three hearts.
 Two of them pump blood through the gills, where the blood is oxygenated,
 -   and the third heart pumps the oxygen-rich blood to the rest of the body.
 -   Additionally, octopus blood is blue because it contains copper instead of iron.
+- 🗣️ What languages do I know?
+Russian, Ukrainian, German, and a little bit of English.
+- Thanks to AI for the help! ;)
+- P.S.
+My limited knowledge of English doesn’t stop me from writing code.

 <!---
 Lgtudf/Lgtudf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.